-Tesla increases Supercharger charging capacity to up to 500 kW
+Tesla increases Supercharger charging power to 500 kW

 It sounds a little unusual at first: Tesla has unveiled new control cabinets for its V4 Superchargers.
 However, the new technology enables significantly faster charging processes with a peak of up to 500 kW - the Semi electric truck can then even charge with more than one megawatt.
 But Tesla sees even more advantages.